 One “call” options contract gives you control of 100 shares at a lower price than purchasing the actual shares.
 So, for example, if a stock is trading at $246 and you choose an option with an expiration date a week out, the strike price would be about $4.15.
 So $4.15 x 100 would be $415 that you’d risk.
 So, if you’re looking at it from the perspective of capital risk, it’s less risky than owning 100 shares.

 Whereas purchasing 100 shares of a stock at $246 would be $24,600.
 So you can see how you’d risk less capital by swing trading weekly options.

-Because you’re risking $415 instead of $24,600, you’ll have more money to make more trades.
+You’ll have more money to make more trades because you’re risking $415 instead of $24,600.
 As a result, you’ll be able to diversify, which, in turn, also allows for less risk.
 Managing risk is one of the most important aspects of investing and trading.

 You probably hear people say, “Know your technicals” often when you’re getting into trading.
 People saying this may sound like a broken record.
 However, knowing the technical indicators would be the best place to start if you want to know the most profitable option trading strategy.
 And you might need more than an iPhone to get started.
 You’ll also need a good platform that works on a computer.

 It all boils down to this.
 First, it would help if you got a good entry and exit.
 Getting a good entry allows you to stomach the pullback as a stock travels in its trend.
 A good entry is going to determine the profits you make.
 Knowing support and resistance is incredibly important.
 The indicators are going to help you find that.
 That is going to be the difference between profit and loss.
 Swing trading options are a great way to make money once you know the direction a stock will potentially move.